Managed Enterprise accounts

 When a Trello account becomes managed it means:

 - After the set transfer date, users whose accounts are managed must use their company credentials to log into Trello via SSO in order to keep company data secure.

 - Enterprise admins have the ability to control certain enterprise settings within Trello (e.g., which types of attachments are allowed on boards).

 If you are notified that your account will become managed and you have personal Trello content in the account, we recommend doing the following:

 - Create a Trello account for personal use (or use an existing personal Trello account).

-Note: Depending on the board, team, or enterprise settings, certain boards may not be available to transfer.
+Note: Depending on the board, workspace, or enterprise settings, certain boards may not be available to transfer.
 If this is the case, we recommend removing any personal content from your work Trello account and copying it to a personal Trello account.

 I no longer work for the company claiming my account.
 What should I do?

 If you are notified that your account will be converted to SSO it means that there is an email address owned by the company claiming a domain on your Trello account.